Floorp-Projects/Floorp/toolkit/components/glean/docs/index.md

 Firefox on Glean (FOG) is the name of the layer that integrates the [Glean SDK][glean-sdk] into
 [Firefox Desktop](https://www.firefox.com/).
-It is much of the way complete and is looking for Early Adopters.

 The [Glean SDK][glean-sdk]
 is a data collection library built by Mozilla for use in its products.